What’s the difference between and alligator and a crocodile?

 This sign speaks for itself!

-Brazos Bend State in is know for two things; the George Observatory and North American Alligators!
+Brazos Bend State in Texas is know for two things; the George Observatory and North American Alligators!
 With the water much lower than when I've previously visited, owing to the drought, alligator spotting was relatively easy.
 And, rather than seeing the alligators around, we got to see them walking part in and part out of the water.

 A North American Alligator warms himself in the morning sun